Fragment of a Novel

 Schedule:

-We will go in-game in the evening of 27th of May and continue into the late evening of the 31st of May
+We will go in-game in the evening of 27th of December and continue into the late evening of the 31st of December, ending shortly after midnight.

-There will be de-roling exercises and an after-party after this, and we clean together on the Sunday.
-You are free leave whenever you wish after 1 pm on the 1nd, if the cleaning is done.
+There will be de-roling exercises and an after-party after this, and we clean together on the 1st of January.
+You are free leave whenever you wish after 14:00 on the 1st, if the cleaning is done.

 Alcohol, intimacy, and violence

-There will be real alcohol at this larp, but not a great deal of it (and we will not buy more if it runs out).
+Alcohol: There will be real alcohol at this larp.
 We will not shame anyone who does not drink.
 However, people are allowed to be drunk at this larp and we will be playing on real levels of alcohol.
+Some characters might not drink, others might prefer non-alcoholic etc, but all things are what they are.

 Intimacy: This is a larp where there will be real kissing and cuddling.
 However, this should always be clearly signalled, and/or verbally in-game consented to.

 This is not a larp where in-game non consensual sex scenes should happen.
 Sex will be played out using theatrical sex while nude, with some adaptations to make it comfortable and safe.
-This was tested by both organizers before hand and in the first run and was met with excellent reviews.
+This was tested by both organizers before hand and in both previous runs and was met with excellent reviews.
+Sex is meant to be a big deal that is not easily jumped into, and this technique reflects that.
+It is perfectly all right to play a character who does not want to have sex.

-Please note that we are not using “off-game” or tap-out as meta techniques at this larp.
+Calibration: Please note that we are NOT using “off-game” or tap-out as meta techniques at this larp.
 Instead we will be practicing using verbal in-game communication, more similar to real life.

 This is a larp where the Atropos team can remove you if you do not respect the rules and boundaries set by your co-players.
 Participants can tell us if this occurs during the larp.
 In the case where we decide to remove you, we will have a conversations with you and then drive you to the train station.